exasol/exasol-virtual-schema-lua/doc/user_guide/user_guide.md

 Exasol Virtual Schema for Lua is much faster than the Java Variant.
 The reason for this is that it does not have the overhead of starting the OS container and runtime environment that Java variant requires.
 This allows for much lower query latency.
 Typically, milliseconds instead of seconds.

-EVSL requires Exasol 7.1 or later to run, since Virtual Schema support for the Lua language has been introduced with 7.1.
+EVSL requires Exasol 8 or later to run.

 ### Use Cases